ttran569/OverTheWire_Wargames/Bandit/Bandit-02.md

 Bandit 2 to Bandit 3 commands to find and read contents of --spaces in this filename --: **pwd** for /home/bandit2 -> **cat /home/bandit2/”--spaces in this filename–”** (use quotes to make cat command read entire filename instead of checking for whitespace)

-Contents of --spaces in this filename-- file -> password: MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx